hmalphettes/docker-route53-dyndns/README.md

 When `PRIVATE_TOP_ZONES` is not defined its default value is: `localhost local priv private` When the VIRTUAL_HOST matches such a domain or hostname it is not published on route53.

+The zone is assumed to be of the form yyy.zzz (e.g. example.com).
+If you use subdomains you can supply a ZONE environmental variable to specify the appropriate value.
+For instance, if you want to create foo.at.example.com, specify a ZONE of at.example.com.

 Example run
 ===========
 ```